threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### Do I need to wipe all the disks on my 3node?
-Or I can leave one disk with a different OS?
+### Do I need to wipe all the disks on my 3node server?
+Can I have one disk with a different operating systesm (OS)?

 Zero-OS will not boot properly if not all disks are wiped.
 All disks must be wiped.
 So for example, you can't have one SSD disk wiped and another one SSD with Windows OS on it.
 In this case, Zero-OS won't boot.
+You can only have one operating system (OS), Zero-OS, when running a 3node server.

 ***